-Step 4: Using the assignment operator, assign a value of the current system date to the variable newly created.
-You just need to add DATE in order to assign the date value.
+Step 4: Using the assignment operator, assign a value of the current system date to the newly created variable.
+You just need to add DATE to assign the date value.
 Use the following piece of code:

 Sub DateEx1() Dim CurrDate As Date CurrDate = Date End Sub

-Step 5: Use MsgBox to be able to see the current system date under Message Box prompt.
+Step 5: Use MsgBox to see the current system date under the Message Box prompt.
 Use the line of code given below:

 Sub DateEx1() Dim CurrDate As Date CurrDate = Date MsgBox "Today's Date is: " & CurrDate End Sub

-Step 6: Hit F5 or run button manually to Run this code.
-You’ll be able to see a Message Box as shown in below screenshot with the current date.
+Step 6: Hit F5 or run the button manually to Run this code.
+You’ll be able to see a Message Box, as shown in the below screenshot with the current date.

-Note that, the date shown here in the screenshot is the date I have run this script at.
-You may be getting a different date at the time you run this code, based on your system date.
+Note that the date shown in the screenshot is the date I have run this script.
+You may get a different date when you run this code based on your system date.